 NPS and eNPS: A quick history

-Apple later started using this same system to measure the engagement and loyalty of their employees to the company, surveying staff every four months to find out if they would recommend Apple as a place to work.
+Apple later adopted this system to measure the engagement and loyalty of their employees to the company, surveying staff every four months to find out if they would recommend Apple as a place to work.

 What is eNPS?

-eNPS measures loyalty, which is basically a combination of how a staff member is feeling in their role and whether they feel the company is looking after them.
+eNPS measures loyalty, which is basically a combination of how a staff member is feeling in their role and whether they feel looked after by their employer.
 It’s a pretty good proxy for employee engagement (which can be rather involved and complicated to measure in comparison to eNPS).